azdanov/scratchpad/README.md

 MariaDB is used for database.
 Either use docker-compose container or a local installation.

-Before starting application you need to create the _scratches_ table and _idx_scratches_created_ index at the minimum.
-Optionally you can insert the examples.
+Before starting application you need to create additional tables and indices.

 ```sql
 CREATE DATABASE scratchpad CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;